-(B) Pesticides for the control of structural pests shall be applied at the school only if:
+(B) Pesticides shall be applied on or in the classroom buildings of schools only if:

-(a) Persons other than pesticide applicators and necessary school staff are not scheduled to be in the treatment area for the longer of four hours or the minimum time specified by the label of the pesticide applied, if any is specified, as measured from the time that the pesticide application is completed; and
+(a) Persons other than pesticide applicators and necessary school staff are not scheduled to be in the treatment area during treatment and for either the longer of four hours or the minimum time specified by the label of the pesticide applied, if any is specified, as measured from the time that the pesticide application is completed; and

-(b) The area in which the pesticide is applied is posted with signs meeting the following requirements:
+(b) The entrances to the area in which the pesticide is applied are posted with signs meeting the following requirements:

 (i) The sign shall measure at least eight and one half inches by eleven inches; and

-(ii) The sign is printed with letters at least two inches in height with the following wording: “Pesticide Treatment Area.
-Do Not Enter Before (the date and time where re-entry will be permitted into the treatment area).”
-The time shall be the later of four hours or the minimum time specified on the label, as measured from the time that the pesticide application is completed; or
+(ii) The sign is printed with letters at least one inch in height with the following wording: "Pesticide Treatment Area.
+Do Not Enter Before (the date and time where re-entry will be permitted into the treatment area)."
+The time shall be the later of four hours or the minimum time specified on the label, as measured from the time that the pesticide application is completed.

 (3) The pesticide applied is one of the following, and is applied in strict accordance with label instructions: